 The flags are a tradition associated with Tibetan Buddhism; adapting a religious tradition already in Tibet with the Bon religion, Buddhists imprinted their prayers and mantras and sutras (extended prose pieces from the holy books) onto the flags which the Bon priests used.
 Five colours are used in stringing together a prayer flag: blue; white; red; green; and yellow.
-On the flag you find images of iconic Buddhist figures and a text which is a Tibetan adaptation of the the language that Buddhist monks from India brought with them some one thousand years ago.
+On the flag, you find images of iconic Buddhist figures and a text which is a Tibetan adaptation of the language that Buddhist monks from India brought with them some one thousand years ago.

 While my head tells me that the notion of prayers being blown off the flags by the winds and into the lives of all sentient beings is nothing but a bit of inspirational fantasy, my heart says “And what’s wrong with that?”

 Each colour represents an element in the rather elaborate Tibetan Buddhist iconography and each colour has various traits associated with it.
 The following was culled from the internet and from Robert Beer’s Handbook of Tibetan Buddhist Symbols.
 Let me know if you find any other good sources of info on what all of this means- I’ll add it to what is below.